onflow/fcl-js/packages/response/README.md

 # @onflow/response

-> This module provides an ADT (Abstract Data Type) that represents the underlying data returned from the send function.
+This module provides an ADT (Abstract Data Type) that represents the underlying data returned from the send function.

+# Status

+- **Last Updated:** April 21st 2020
+- **Stable:** Yes
+- **Risk of Breaking Change:** Low (if accounting for the below known upcoming change)

+Fairly Stable, nothing all that much here.
+Other modules sort of force this ones hands, because javascript.

+Known Upcoming Changes:

+- Send functions will be unpacking the JSON-CDC in the encodedData internally instead of the decodeResponse doing this.

 # Install